Skip to Content

 While here, get the best view of the city from the highest 360-degree observation deck on the globe at the Calgary Tower.
 Take in the views of downtown and the Rocky Mountains in the distance and step onto the glass floor if you’re brave.
 You can even eat here at the revolving restaurant Sky 360.

-To see the top sights of the city from ground level check out this 2-hour city scooter tour.
-The best part is that it only costs $55 CAD per person which is a lot cheaper than many of the other Calgary city tours.
-At each stop, you’ll learn some history from your guide.
+If you want to see the top sights of the city efficiently I recommend this 2-hour city scooter tour.
+You’ll follow your guide on electric scooters as you see iconic Calgary sites, like The Bow, Calgary Pathway System, and Central Memorial Park.
+The best part is that it only costs $105 CAD per person which is significantly cheaper than other Calgary city tours.
+At each stop, you’ll learn some history from your guide, so don’t miss out – book this electric scooter tour here!

-Art and beer lovers, listen up!
-Instead, you could opt for this 3-hour craft beer and street art tour.
-You will navigate the streets and learn the stories behind the artist and art that you are seeing while making stops for some local beer samples!
-I can’t think of a better way to do two activities at once!
+For those into street art and beer, you could instead opt for this 3-hour craft beer and street art tour..
+You will hit the streets and learn the stories behind the artists and art you are seeing while making stops for some local beer samples!
+Calgary has an epic craft beer scene, so this is such a fun way to experience the city with a local.
+You can book this tour for $136 CAD and it includes all of your beer tasting, transportation, and your guide.

 Of course, a stop in Calgary wouldn’t be complete without visiting the Calgary Zoo.
 It’s open all year and has almost 1,000 different animals and exhibits including giraffes, tigers, lemurs, and more.
 Make sure to visit in the mornings to catch my favorite attraction – the penguin walk!
 Every morning at 10 a.m., the penguins take a 15-minute walk through the zoo for their exercise – it’s adorable and a perfect time for pictures.